Teeldinho/places/README.md

 ### Geospatial Analysis with Turf.js

-Turf.js is used for performing geospatial calculations, such as determining if a coordinate is within a specific geofence (though this specific geofencing functionality is not fully implemented in the current code).
+Turf.js is used for performing geospatial calculations, such as determining if a coordinate is within a specific geofence.
 This library provides a comprehensive set of tools for working with geospatial data.

 ### Tanstack Virtual for Efficient List Rendering